The Lawyer as “Coach”: Legal Assistance for the Primarily Self-Represented

 What is “legal coaching”?

 Many lawyers are familiar with the concept of unbundling, also known as limited scope representation, a practical, innovative response to the access to justice problem.
 Allowing lawyers and clients to unbundle the various components of a legal matter has been shown to increase access and improve outcomes for those litigants who are able to purchase at least some legal services.
-A small number of self-represented litigants (SRLs) in the 2013 National Study (just 17 out of 259) told us they had used unbundled legal services, but many more tried and failed to find a lawyer who would assist them this way.

 Legal “coaching” is the next natural step in the evolution of the unbundling model, building on the needs articulated by SRLs in the National 2013 study.
 Virtually every SRL interviewed said they had looked (usually without success) for affordable “unbundled” services – but they also told us what they really wanted was someone in their corner who could provide ongoing support and assistance at key moments in their case.
 They also described wanting to be an active participant in that relationship (a common theme in professional relationships in many professional areas in the age of the Internet).